The 7th Privacy Symposium Africa

 Panel Discussions

-PSA 2025 will host expert-led panels on a diverse range of topics, including but not limited to: the state of surveillance in Africa, Biometric Data, and Digital ID, Edtech and Children’s Privacy, Media, Misinformation and Privacy, Data Breach Preparedness.
+PSA 2025 hosted expert-led panels on a diverse range of topics, including but not limited to: the state of surveillance in Africa, Biometric Data, and Digital ID, Edtech and Children’s Privacy, Media, Misinformation and Privacy, Data Breach Preparedness.

 Lagos Marriott Hotel Ikeja